AndreyPavlenko/timedf/docs/source/index.rst

-Omniscripts
+timedf
 ===========

 The goal of this repository is to simplify dataframe benchmarking and provide a set of pre-defined representative benchmarks with Pandas API.